Behavior & Limits

 Guarantees

 No request-response API.
-Daemon has no invocation API, timeout, trigger model, public URL, or ingress mode.
+Daemon has no invocation API, timeout, or trigger model.
+Public endpoints are optional HTTP routing surfaces, not invocation semantics.

 Command-capable when enabled.
 If commandsEnabled is true, the daemon runtime can poll the manager and execute registered command handlers.